Navigate / search

 The first degree of gratitude:

-This is when you say: “thanks,” “thank you,” or “I appreciate it,” and you really mean it.
-It can be a habit.
+This is when you say, “thanks,” “thank you,” or “I appreciate it,” and you really mean it.
+It can become a habit.
 And honestly, we can’t say thank you enough.
-It’s so easy and yet so powerful.
+It’s so easy, and yet so powerful.
 Thank you.
 Thank you.
 Thank you!

 The second degree of gratitude:

-You say thank you, thank you, thank you—and you show it by adding a gesture: you gently bow, you offer a hand shake, you genuinely smile, or you hug.
+You say thank you, thank you, thank you—and you show it by adding a gesture, going beyond words: you gently bow, offer a handshake, smile genuinely, or give a hug.
 The second degree is all about expressing your gratitude.
-Expressing gratitude is a state of being, a manifest of appreciation.
+Expressing gratitude is a state of being, a manifestation of appreciation.
 It has no strings attached, and it doesn’t keep score.

 The third degree of gratitude:

 The third degree is about finding gratitude.
-Here you reach a level of conscientiousness to find gratitude where you no longer look or where is tough.
+Here you reach a level of conscientiousness that allows you to find gratitude where you’ve stopped looking, or where it’s difficult to find.
 Ask yourself: What amazing aspects of my life can I be grateful for?
 This degree of gratitude requires effort.
 Appreciating the hard things requires creativity to find the bright spots in your life (there are plenty of them).

 What problems can you be grateful for?